Bedenham Primary School

 How will the school prepare and support my child / young person to join the school, transfer to a new school, or transition to the next stage of life?

 We hope that parents will tell us about their child’s needs as soon as they visit us.
 This will help us to make links with the school or preschool setting the child already attends.
 The SENCO and/or the Year R teacher will make arrangements to visit the child in their preschool setting and attend any meetings such as Transition Partnership Arrangements, TPAs.
 The HSLW is available to work with and reassure parents about the quality of support the children will receive.
 Extra transition visits to school can be arranged where appropriate.
-1 to 1 LSAs meet with the child before s/he starts school and spends time building a relationship.
+One to one LSAs meet with the child before s/he starts school and spends time building a relationship.

 The same process applies to the child/ young person who is moving on from Bedenham Primary School.
 The SENCO takes responsibility for writing TPAs for children leaving the school, in conjunction with the class teacher.

 Copies of TPAs are sent to parents, class teachers, receiving or previous schools, educational psychologists, Senior special needs officer.

 Where can I get further information about services for my child/young person?